General Terms and Conditions

 4.3 CT will be relying on the accuracy of the information and documents provided by you or others on your behalf, without independently having to verify it.

-4.4 You undertake that any additional information with relevance to the Engagement pertaining to the Services must be communicated promptly to CT.
-This includes updating any information that may be rendered untrue, unfair or misleading.
+4.4 You undertake that any additional information with relevance to the Engagement will be communicated promptly to CT.
+This includes updating any information that may be rendered untrue, unfair, or misleading.

-4.5 You must give CT not less than 14 days' prior written notice of any proposed change in the client name and/or any other change in the client details (including, but not limited to, changes in the client address, facsimile number, email, trading name or business practice).
+4.5 You must give CT not less than 14 days' prior written notice of any proposed change in the client’s name and/or any other change in the client details (including, but not limited to, changes in the client address, phone numbers, email, trading name or business practice).

 5.2 During the course of the Engagement you may acquire information or intellectual property that is proprietary to CT.
 You undertake to hold such information or intellectual property in strict confidence and not divulge the information or duplicate or release the intellectual property except as required by law or for judicial purposes and the consent of CT must be obtained first before any such release for whatever reason.